 Subscribe to JetSetting Fools and get new blog posts and our quarterly newsletter direct to your inbox:

-We want to know: Are there other scenic viewpoints in Lisbon you would add to our list?
+We want to know: What is your favorite Lisbon viewpoint?
+Are there other scenic viewpoints in Lisbon you would add to our list?
 Tell us in the comments!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.